andrewmilligan/slant/slant/portfolio/projects/stc.markdown

 company.
 Six years later, I brought it back into active development.

-My improvements included making the controls system autonomous and not constantly reliant on external inputs and conerting the controls system into a state machine that was more reliable and robust.
+My improvements included making the controls system autonomous and not constantly reliant on external inputs and converting the controls system into a state machine that was more reliable and robust.

 <iframe src='//gifs.com/embed/solaflect-day-in-the-life-of-a-solar-tracker-wjMm4w' frameborder='0' scrolling='no' width='640px' height='360px' style='-webkit-backface-visibility: hidden;-webkit-transform: scale(1);'></iframe>